python-botogram/botogram/docs/api/bot.rst

              for chat_id in BROADCAST_TO:
                  bot.chat(chat_id).send(to_send)

+      If your bot can't access the chat, an exception will be raised.
+Check out the documentation about :ref:`unavailable chats <unavailable-chats>` to learn more about that.

+      .. versionadded:: 0.3

+      .. versionchanged:: 0.3.3

+         If your bot can't access the chat, a ``ChatUnavailableError`` will be raised.

    .. py:method:: send(chat, message[, preview=True, reply_to=None, syntax=None, extra=None, notify=True])

       This method sends a message to a specific chat.
 The chat must be